Skip to main content

 • Forming technology committees with a mandate that includes cyber oversight.

-• Expanding protocols in the event of an attack to include broad groups of senior managers, not just the people directly fixing the issue.
+• Expanding protocols in the event of an attack to include broad groups of senior managers beyond the technical responders.

 • Elevating reporting on cybersecurity to a C-level concern with plans for every department.

-• Expanding oversight to include not just the state of systems but intelligence on threats, case studies of breaches, and the impact of regulatory changes.
+• Expanding oversight to cover system status, intelligence on threats, case studies of breaches, and the impact of regulatory changes.

 For modern boards, cybersecurity must be an essential part of every project plan and scope - included alongside other measures of risk.